Electroweak Precision Constraints on Dark Photon Models with Generalized Mixing: Constraints on the Parameter Space

+The regions excluded by the $S$ ($\Delta\rho$) parameter are shaded in light (dark) gray.
 As we can see from Fig.\,\ref{fig:scalar_sector_oblique_parameters}, only the region $50\,\text{GeV}\lesssim \kappa \lesssim 1\,\text{TeV}$ is still allowed -- unless $\lambda_{21} \gtrsim 0.2$, in which case the lower bound gradually increases to about $120\,\text{GeV}$.
 This region corresponds to pseudoscalar masses between a few and a few hundred GeV.
 Both $S$ and $\Delta \rho$ exclude regions with small and large $\kappa$.
-The region with large $\kappa$ is excluded because the mass of the SM-like scalar deviates substantially from 125 GeV -- see Eq.\,\eqref{eq:ScalarMatrices}.
+The region with large $\kappa$ is excluded because the mass of the SM-like scalar deviates substantially from 125 GeV -- see Eq.\,(\ref{eq:ScalarMatrices}).
 Since both $S$ and $\Delta\rho$ measure deviations from the SM, this effect turns out to be important.
 As for the lower bounds, they come from regions in which the spectrum of scalars heavier than the $Z$ boson is not degenerate.
 More precisely, $S$ excludes regions with large mass gaps between the second heaviest CP-even state and either pseudoscalar or charged Higgs, while $\Delta\rho$ excludes regions in which the large mass gap is between the pseudoscalar and charged states.